Diagnostics

 In the DevTools window:

-1. Click in the top toolbar, to the left of the icon.
+1. Click the gear button in the top toolbar, to the left of the icon.

 The Setting section in DevTools window with 'Show timestamps' turned on